THC overdose: everything you need to know

 Your body often gives you signals when you have consumed too much.
 Pay attention to these signs and act accordingly:

-• Slight nausea or dizziness: these symptoms can be the first signs that you have consumed too much.
+• Mild nausea or dizziness These symptoms can be the first signs that you have consumed too much.
 Reduce or stop consumption if you notice these symptoms.

-• Increased heart rate: A rapid heartbeat can be a sign that your body is overwhelmed.
-Rest and avoid further intake.
+• Increased heart rate A rapid heartbeat can be a sign that your body is overloaded.
+Rest up and avoid taking any more.

-• Take breaks: Take regular breaks between uses to give your body time to recover and fully experience the effects of THC before using more.
+• Take breaks : Take regular breaks between sessions to give your body time to recover and fully experience the effects of THC before consuming more.

-• Wait for effects: Wait for the full effects to kick in before deciding if you want to consume more.
+• effects wait : Wait until the full effects has occurred before deciding whether you want to consume more.

-• Healthy snacks: Keep light, healthy snacks on hand to provide your body with nutrients and keep blood sugar levels stable.
+• Healthy snacks : Have light, healthy snacks ready to provide your body with nutrients and keep your blood sugar levels stable.

-A THC overdose can be a scary and unpleasant experience, but with the right knowledge and precautions, the risk can be significantly minimized.
-By educating yourself about the effects of THC, being careful with dosing, especially with edibles, and listening to your body's signals, you can enjoy a safe and enjoyable cannabis experience.
+A THC overdose can be a frightening and unpleasant experience, but with the right knowledge and precautions, the risk can be minimised considerably.
+By educating yourself about the effects of THC, being careful with dosing, especially with edible products, and listening to your body's signals, you can enjoy a safe and pleasant cannabis experience.

-It is important to start slowly and gradually increase the dose to get to know your limits better.
-Edible cannabis products require special attention, as their effects are delayed and last longer.
+It is important to start slowly and gradually increase the dose to get to know your own limits better.
+Edible cannabis products require special attention, as their effects is delayed and lasts longer.
 Patience and adherence to the recommended portions are crucial here.

 At the first signs of an overdose, such as nausea, dizziness or increased heart rate, it is advisable to stop consumption, rest and drink plenty of water.
 If in doubt, do not hesitate to seek medical help, especially in the case of severe physical or psychological symptoms.

-By talking to experienced users and being aware of your own tolerance, you can ensure that using cannabis remains a positive and rewarding experience.
+By socialising with experienced users and being aware of your own tolerance, you can ensure that using cannabis remains a positive and rewarding experience.
 By consuming responsibly and in an informed manner, the risk of THC overdose can be effectively avoided.

 Niklas Bergmann, Fachautor